NYPL/digpres/_posts/2017-12-26-raspi-siegfried-2.markdown

 tail +number sffiles.txt > sffiles2.txt
 # Restart Siegfried, adding resuls to your previous output file
 # >>, add new output to the end of file instead of overwriting
-sf -csv -f sffiles2.txt >> sf.csv &
+nohup sf -csv -f sffiles2.txt > sf_2.csv &
 {% endhighlight %}

 Repeat as necessary.

 ## Clean up the output
-In case you had to restart Siegfried, you'll have a couple extra header lines in your csv.
-This can make it hard to import or analyze the data later, so best to clean it up now.
+In case you had to restart Siegfried, you'll have a couple result files.
+It's easier to handle this as one dataset.

+<i>Update 2018-01-31</i> Richard Lehane pointed out a feature in Siegfried to make this simpler.
+Instead of concatenating the files and removing extra header lines, Siegfried can combine the files cleanly.

 {% highlight bash %}
+# Combine the Siegfried outputs
+sf -replay sf.csv sf_2.csv > sf_all.csv
+{% endhighlight %}

+Here's the strategy I used to use.
+It's messier, and it's probably more error prone.

+{% highlight bash %}
+# Combine multiple result files
+cat sf.csv sf_2.csv > sf_all.csv

 # Delete any lines that include the header fields, after the first line
 # 2, skip the first line
 # ${}, edit to execute
 # /.../d, delete lines that match the pattern
-sed '2,${/filename,filesize,modified,errors,namespace,id,format,version,mime,basis,warning/d}' sf.csv > sf_clean.csv
+sed '2,${/filename,filesize,modified,errors,namespace,id,format,version,mime,basis,warning/d}' sf_all.csv > sf_clean.csv
 {% endhighlight %}

 ## Copying data over the network